mobileproto/install-instructions/README.md

 #Install Instructions

-Below are instructions for both Phone Gap and native Android installation instructions.
-Please install both, as there are a few assignments thorughout the semester where you will be required to use both installations.
+Below are instructions for Android installation instructions.

-###Phone Gap Installation
 _First off, make sure you are running Linux or Mac OSX.
 No Windows please._ If you do not have one of these two operating systems installed, please stop and install Linux (Ubuntu 12.04 recommended, we have installation drives if you need them) before continuing.

-To install PhoneGap, we will be installing...

-1. Java JDK 6 (Linux only)
-2. Android Studio
-3. Github
-4. Node.Js
-5. Cordova, PhoneGap

 ###Java JDK (Linux Only)